phyowaikyaw-mobiledev/phyowaikyaw-mobiledev/README.md

 | Degree | Institution | Year |
 |--------|------------|------|
 | 🎓 Computer Science Major | Computer University, Mandalay | 2018 – 2021 |

+> ⚠️ *Did not complete due to COVID-19 and the political situation in Myanmar.*

 ### 📜 Certifications — KMD Education Center